Compact orbit spaces in Hilbert spaces and limits of edge-colouring models

 \pf Let $a_1,a_2,\ldots\in X$ be Cauchy with respect to $d/G$.
 Then it has a subsequence $b_1,b_2,\ldots$ such that $(d/G)(b_k,b_{k+1})<2^{-k}$ for all $k$.
 Let $g_1=1\in G$.
 If $g_k\in G$ has been found, let $g_{k+1}\in G$ be such that $d(g_kb_k,g_{k+1}b_{k+1})<2^{-k}$.
 Then $g_1b_1,g_2b_2,\ldots$ is Cauchy with respect to $d$.
 Hence it has a limit, $b$ say.
 Then $\lim_{k\to\infty}(d/G)(b_k,b)=0$, implying $\lim_{n\to\infty}(d/G)(a_n,b)=0$. \bx

 Let $H$ be a Hilbert space and let $R\subseteq H$.
 For any $k\geq 0$, define \dez{ Q_k=\{\lambda_1r_1+\cdots+\lambda_k r_k\mid r_1,\ldots,r_k\in R, \lambda_1,\ldots,\lambda_k\in[-1,+1]\}. }

 For any pseudometric $d$, let $B_d(Z,\varepsilon)$ denote the set of points at distance at most $\varepsilon$ from $Z$.
-The following is a form of `weak Szemer\'edi regularity'. (cf.\ Lemma 4.1 of Lov\'asz and Szegedy [10], extending a result of Fernandez de la Vega, Kannan, Karpinski, and Vempala [4]):
+The following is a form of `weak Szemer\'edi regularity'. (cf.\ Lemma 4.1 of Lov\'asz and Szegedy [11], extending results of Frieze and Kannan [5] and Fernandez de la Vega, Kannan, Karpinski, and Vempala [4] --- the method is essentially that of [5]):

 \prop{13ja12b}{ If $R\subseteq B(H)$, then for each $k\geq 1$: \de{19jl12c}{ B(H)\subseteq B_{d_R}(Q_k,1/\sqrt{k}). } }

 \pf Choose $a\in B(H)$ and set $a_0:=a$.
 If, for some $i\geq 0$, $a_i$ has been found, and $d_R(a_i,0)>1/\sqrt{k}$, choose $r\in R$ with $|\langle r,a_i\rangle|>1/\sqrt{k}$.
 Define $a_{i+1}:=a_i-\langle r,a_i\rangle r$.
 Then, with induction, \dyy{7ok12c}{ \|a_{i+1}\|^2 = \|a_i\|^2-\langle r,a_i\rangle^2(2-\|r\|^2) \leq \|a_i\|^2-\langle r,a_i\rangle^2 \leq \|a_i\|^2-1/k \leq 1-(i+1)/k. } Moreover, as $\langle r,a_i\rangle\in[-1,+1]$, we know by induction that $a-a_i\in Q_i$.